thunderbird/thunderbird-android/.github/pull_request_template.md

 ## Contribution Checklist

-- [ ] I have read and affirm that my contribution adheres to [Mozilla’s Community Participation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/)
+- [ ] I have read, and I affirm that my contribution adheres to [Mozilla’s Community Participation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/)
 - [ ] This contribution is in Kotlin where possible
 - [ ] This contribution does not use merge commits
 - [ ] This contribution adheres to the existing codestyle (run `gradlew spotlessCheck` to check and `gradlew spotlessApply` to format your source code; will be checked by CI).
 - [ ] This contribution does not break existing unit tests (run `gradlew testDebugUnitTest`; will be checked by CI).
-- [ ] This contribution includes tests for any new functionality, and maintains tests for any updated functionality.
+- [ ] This contribution includes tests for any new functionality and maintains tests for any updated functionality.
 - [ ] This contribution adheres to our [Engineering process](https://github.com/thunderbird/thunderbird-android/tree/main/docs/engineering) (RFC/Technical Design/ADR)
-- [ ] This PR has a descriptive title and body that accurately outlines all changes made, and contains a reference to any issues that it fixes (e.g. _Closes #XXX_ or _Fixes #XXX_).
+- [ ] This PR has a descriptive title and body that accurately outlines all changes made and contains a reference to any issues that it fixes (e.g. _Closes #XXX_ or _Fixes #XXX_).